YousefKJM/MyReads-A-Book-Traking-React-App/README.md

 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
+    ├── components
+    │   ├── Book.js # Book component is responsible for the display of the book and is where some of the functionality of changing the books state is stored.
+    │   ├── BookSearch.js # BookSearch component essentially takes care of all of the search functionality.
+    │   ├── BookShelf.js # BookShelf component is much like the ListBooks Component except it takes in all of the books assigned to that book shelf and maps them into the Book component.
-    ├── App.css # Styles for your app.
+    │   └── ListBooks.js # ListBooks component simply is a place to store the three different Shelf components ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.